acorver/arena-automation/documentation/Arena Automation System Documentation.md

 1. TODO

-###\.
-The final output data files

-At the end of all post-processing, you will (or can, if the relevant script was executed) encounter the following files in the main data directory:

-* ...
-* ...
-* ...
-* ...

 ##\.
 Technical documentation
 ###\.
 About the documentation
 The documentation is written in Pandoc-flavored Markdown.
 A good reference on this flavor